 Well, if the Japanese you’re speaking to can’t speak English, he’ll probably understand what you’re trying to say.
 You’ll be fine!

-Sometimes, the food menu comes with English text too.9.
-Tokyo makes it EASY for you to dine alone.
+9. Tokyo makes it EASY for you to dine alone.

 With sushi bars, ramen bars, and even isolated seats at restaurants such as Ichiran Ramen, it’s so easy to enter a restaurant alone in Tokyo and grab a solo seat at the counter just like everyone else, or simply ask for a table for one.
 Restaurant staff will even watch out for you, ensuring you’re comfortable and know how to place orders.

 Also, being busy people in Tokyo, people are always dining alone.
 You won’t be the odd one out, so no worries about receiving judgemental looks from strangers, cos there’ll be none.
+If there are, they’re probably foreigners who have never travelled solo before and don’t understand why we do.

 10. No one will judge you for being alone.